Jang Ki-yong: 2012–2018: Career beginnings and rising popularity

 In 2017, he gained popularity with his supporting character in Confession Couple (2017) as Jang Na-ra's college senior.
 Jang cited the drama as a turning point in his acting career as he received various offers to appear in commercials and television shows and felt its effects when he was approached or recognized by people in their 40s and 50s.
-With Yang Se-jong and Woo Do-hwan, Jang was dubbed apart of "Most Popular Actors Born in 1992" and "Rising Super Rookies" by media outlets in South Korea.
+With Yang Se-jong and Woo Do-hwan, Jang was dubbed a part of "Most Popular Actors Born in 1992" and "Rising Super Rookies" by media outlets in South Korea.
 After its airing, he received casting offers for various dramas including My Mister (2018).
 Jang chose to cast in the series for its director and writers as well as the character.
 It also served as an on-screen reunion with IU since 2013.
 After it aired, Jang gained further recognition with his role as a cold-hearted loan shark.
 His performance earned him the Best New Actor award at the 6th APAN Star Awards and nominations at The Seoul Awards, marking his first as an actor.

 In 2018, Jang was cast alongside Jin Ki Joo in his first leading role in the melodrama Come and Hug Me, taking on the role of a detective who has a fated relationship with his childhood friend.
 His performance in the drama earned him the Best New Actor award in television at the Baeksang Arts Awards.